I’ve been SO busy with packing lately- sorry for the lack of adventures!

 There’s TONS of space to garden so stay tuned😁

 Hey there 👋🏼

-Saturday, Micah and I went back to Shavano, this time without the pups.
+Saturday, I went back to Shavano, this time without the pups.

-We both felt better right out the gate, although we had gotten a late start again, not leaving our house til 6am and not getting on the trail til 9am.
+I definitely felt better right out the gate, although I had gotten a late start again, not leaving the house til 6am and not getting on the trail til 9am.

 It was going fine, way more steep than the path (we assumed) until we got to about 12k.
 I don’t have a ton of pictures from this area because we were bouldering on really loose rock and we were pretty nervous and trying to avoid landslides.